 Darin graduated from the University of Oregon with a B.S. in Fine Arts, focusing on computer graphics.
 He thrived on his experience so much he stayed for another year and earned his Bachelors of Fine Arts (B.F.A.).
 Darin has always had a keen eye for design and enjoys technical and structural problem solving.
 He is a self-taught woodworker, electrician, repairman, and loves taking on MacGyver-level projects.
 Creating something new and original is a challenge he thrives on.

-Darin loves spending time with family, keeping up with technology, projects for the school, skiing, running, rock climbing, geocaching, kayaking and writing electronic music.
+Darin loves spending time with family, keeping up with technology, projects for the school, skiing, hiking, rock climbing, geocaching, kayaking reading sci-fi and writing electronic music.

-Mo joins us weekly and is able to sing with the whole school at least twice a month.
-He has become a very special piece of our teaching staff because he helps the children express their emotions and ideas in songs as well as helping us write our own music!
-Mo’s dedication to education through music is apparent in the way he presents each idea and topic during our sessions.
-We all love getting to see Mo around town performing and rocking out with the whole Portland community!
+Heidi joins us weekly, and is able to sing with the whole school at least twice a month.
+She has become a very special part of our teaching staff because she motivates the children to express their emotions and ideas in songs!

 Heidi loves to help us move our bodies in large ways as we dance and sing, building large motor control and getting our wiggles out.
 She encourages us to be creative with our hands and fingers, helping us build our fine motor control in fun new ways, as we create parts of the song with our hands.

 As our music specialist, Heidi brings many new enriching materials to help us explore music on a deeper level.
 Sometimes we use scarves, big drums, rhythm sticks, boom sticks, or bells.